vectordotdev/vector/website/content/en/guides/level-up/managing-complex-configs.md

 dedicated place to define them can become interesting.

 With Vector you can define a component configuration inside a component type folder.

-Let's take an example with the following configuration file.
+Let's take an example with the following configuration file:

 ```toml title="vector.toml"
 [sources.syslog]